ahmed-derbala/express-starter/README.md

 - vscode: most npm scripts ends with && code .

-# first run: update all modules and start the app with vscode
+# first run: install latest versions of modules and start the app with vscode
 ```
 npm run update:all
 ```